 4. Buying too much HOA insurance

-Now suppose the CC&Rs don’t require coverage for the interior of each unit – but for some reason the current policy includes it anyway.
+Now suppose the CC&Rs don’t require coverage for the interior of each unit – but for some reason, the current policy includes it anyway.
 That’s a waste of the HOA’s resources.
 Make sure the policy mirrors the CC&R’s requirements.

 5. Inaccurate replacement cost limits

 Suppose housing prices and/or labor costs in your area have gone sky-high in recent years, but the board failed to ask the insurance company to update the policy accordingly.
-In the event of loss, a policy’s co-insurance clause could come into play: Not only could the insurer reduce the settlement, it could also charge the HOA a penalty.
+In the event of loss, a policy’s co-insurance clause could come into play: Not only could the insurer reduce the settlement, but it could also charge the HOA a penalty.
 In other words, the residents of your community will pay the price for the board’s inaction.

 6. Not updating the insurer

 As noted above, a rise in housing prices could mean you need more coverage.
 Has your HOA done any recent improvements, such as a playground expansion or a second swimming pool?
 These things need to be added to your policy

 Some policies exclude the community association manager from D&O insurance.
 This could leave them out in the cold if they were later named in a lawsuit.
 Many such lawsuits don’t ask for damages per se; however, it still costs the manager money to respond.